ws/node-readline-prompter/README.md

 });
 ```

-The default for 'first name' is "JP" in this case. 'cats name' gets skipped.
+The default for 'name' is "JP" in this case (though it displays as 'JP Smith' to the user). 'cats name' gets skipped.
 You would have to type in something for 'last name', it won't let you skip it.

 Console:

-    first name: (JP)
+    name: (JP Smith)
     last name: